joe-jngigi/joe_jngigi_beta/README.md

 ```

-Both approaches achieve the same result: they specify that props should conform to the MyComponentProps interface, and TypeScript enforces this type checking.
+Both approaches achieve the same result: they specify that props should conform to the `MyComponentProps` interface, and TypeScript enforces this type checking.
 You can choose the approach that you find more readable and maintainable for your codebase.
 Some developers prefer the FC type because it's a bit shorter and often used in React projects, while others prefer the explicit annotation for clarity.

-## Authenitcation Adding
+## Authentication Adding

-In this section, I a learning more on Authentication uisng nextjs.
+In this section, I am learning more on Authentication using next.js.
 For this I will be applying a custom authentication with custom credentials.
-I have not used any of the authentication provider, and this is because I have used the extensively in another project.
+I have not used any of the authentication provider, and this is because I have used the clerk provider extensively in another project.
 This will be helping me sharpen some skills in that.

-On this project, I will be using `nextAuth` It is a completely secured and flexible authentication library designed to sync with any OAuth service, with full support for passwordless signin.
+On this project, I will be using `nextAuth` It is a completely secured and flexible authentication library designed to sync with any OAuth service, with full support for passwordless `signin`.
 I will install `bcryptjs`, `next-auth` and `mongoose`; `bcryptjs` will be used in the encryption of the passwords and then `mongoose` will be used for the database, `mongodb`

 In the next phase I will be creating the API routes to help me make data transfer to the database.